Encryption

 Symmetric vs asymmetric encryption questions are growing as cybersecurity becomes more prominent.

-The Caesar cipher is one of the oldest encryption methods, named after Julius Caesar who reportedly used it for military messages.
+The is one of the oldest encryption methods, named after Julius Caesar who reportedly used it for military messages.
 It is far too weak to use today, but the syllabus uses it as a teaching example of how a symmetric cipher works.

 Each letter in the plaintext is replaced by the letter N positions further along the alphabet, where N is the agreed shift (the key).
 When the shift goes past Z, it wraps around back to A.